 Lapin’s Pop Art period also includes the first Estonian original comic “Benno Bladrikorn – joie de vivre, views, and a useless death in the Pelegria Café ” (1970).
 An equally notable work is Lapin’s artistic contribution to Rain Raamat’s Pop-Psychedelic cartoon “Colour-Bird” (1974) that clearly shows his interest in Constructivism, De Stijl and Neo-Plasticism.

-Lapin is greatly influenced by Russian avant-garde, especially Kazimir Malevich’s theory of Suprematism.
+Lapin was greatly influenced by Russian avant-garde, especially Kazimir Malevich’s theory of Suprematism.
 His works blend the avant-garde’s concept of void and Eastern philosophy, well-known in Estonia in the 1960s and 1970s, which Lapin termed “objective art”.
 One of its expressions was geometrical art, which Lapin exhibited for the first time at the 1977 exhibition in the assembly hall of Estonian Artists’ Association.
 At the time Lapin considered geometric art to be the artistic representation of the new, technical, and urbanised era.

 The central concept in Lapin’s work is the machine, on which the artist has based his ideas of society and human relationships, seeing the machine as part of a cosmic process.
 The machine is present in architecture (machine-houses) as well as in his series of prints (“Machines”).
 There the artist criticises, among other things, how machines are mainly discussed in the context of production, and tries to apply them in the service of pleasure and freedom of choice instead.